 When we hear relationship stories sometimes the abuse is very obvious -- the guy who hits his wife or the woman who berates her boyfriend in public.
 And sometime the abuse is harder to spot -- it's hidden in sarcastic humor or underlies subtle criticisms.

-- Justifying -- show or prove to be right or reasonable.
+- Justifying -- to show or prove to be right or reasonable.

 When you hear relationship stories be sure to listen for the signs of abuse.
 The signs typically start with a rationalizing statement like, "I love him, but..."
-And if you say this, you may be in an abusive relationship yourself.
+And if you say this yourself, you may be in an abusive relationship too.

 Was this post about abusive relationship stories helpful?
 You can get notified each time there's a new post by signing-up at the bottom of this page, or follow me on Facebook or Twitter where I post relationship and self-improvement tips just like this several times a every week.